 The focus of the first two years is on practical exploration of the many skills required of an actor.
 Students work in small groups exploring the full potential of their natural abilities and expanding their range of physical, imaginative, intellectual and performance skills.

 Training includes regular classes in:

-In the second year students work on a number of performance projects including contemporary writing, Shakespeare, European and American drama which are presented to colleagues.
-Students also have the opportunity to devise and create original work for the theatre.
+Students work on a number of performance projects across these two years including contemporary writing, Shakespeare, European and American drama which are presented to colleagues.
+Students also have the opportunity to devise and create original work.

 Students receive feedback on their work throughout the course, with performance strengths and weaknesses examined and advice offered on areas of future development.